-Today several methods have been developed and evaluated (24-h recall interview module, Food frequency Questionnaires, precoded food diary with a picture booklet and different biological markers), however this is a continuous process where new technology also are incorporated.
-The group invests ressources in reducing potential errors in the applid methods, and in using biological markers as comparison standards when possible.
+Today several methods have been developed and evaluated (24-h recall interview module, food frequency questionnaires, precoded food diary with a picture booklet and different biological markers), however this is a continuous process where new technology also are incorporated.
+The group invests resources in reducing potential errors in the applied methods, and in using biological markers as comparison standards when possible.

 Overall objective: Development of a unique infrastructure and a platform that will allow extensive low-cost diet registration in large epidemiological studies.

 Continuously updated information of dietary intake is essential for following and understanding the rapid changes occurring in Norwegian subpopulations.
 It is also essential for understanding the causal factors driving the health development in Norway.